Beulah-Hazen, North Dakota

 Basin Electric Headquarters is located in Bismarck.
 Dakota Coal Company and Dakota Gasification Company administrative offices are also at Headquarters.

 Bismarck is North Dakota's capital city.
 Home to more than 70,000 people, the Bismarck-Mandan area offers rural serenity with all the amenities of a city setting.
 Recreational activities are abundant, featuring some of the best fishing and hunting opportunities in North America.
 Other attractions include golf courses, bicycle trails, a community symphony and theater, cross-country ski trails, art galleries, museums and the Dakota Zoo.

 Bismarck has an excellent public school system, several private schools, a two-year state college and a private four-year university.

-Nestled on the banks of the Missouri River, the region is rich in history.
+Located on the banks of the Missouri River, the region is rich in history.
 The Lewis & Clark Expedition spent its first winter just 40 miles north of Bismarck.

 Ft.
 Abraham Lincoln, six miles south of Mandan, North Dakota, was the home to Gen. George Custer and the Seventh Calvary before its fateful march to the Battle of the Little Big Horn.